marpe163/TSKS05/Hardware/README.md

 `Applications` contains the code, divided into individual units known to work.

 - `CoordVarCovar`: Report coordinates, variances and covariances from Pozyx to Matlab.
 - `Ranging`: Report ranges from tag to anchors over serial port.
 - `GenerateTestData`: Report coordinates from Pozyx to Matlab.
 - `Arduino`: Object-oriented interface in Matlab to communicate with Arduino over serial port, with example usage script.
 - `TOAPositioning`: Do positioning with TOA, compare with Pozyx built-in positioning.
 - `TOAPositioningRSS`: TOA positioning with received signal strength.

+## ArduinoSketches

+`ArduinoSketches` contains the Arduino sketches (programs) used in the project.

+- `CoordVarCovar`: Report coordinates, variances and covariances.
+Works with the MATLAB application of the same name.
+- `Position`: Report the position using the build-in positioning of Pozyx.
+Used with the `GenerateTestData` application.
+- `RangeRSS`: Report the range and received signal strength to anchors.
+Used in `TOAPositioningRSS` application and the GUI with TOA.

+Note that the user needs to check and update the following data in the sketches to match the hardware setup:

+- Number of anchors
+- Anchor identifiers (Must also match those coded in the MATLAB scripts)
+- Anchor positions (For using the built-in positioning of Pozyx)

 ## Test Data